lumina-desktop/lumina-docs/luminaplugins.rst

 This is the primary menu for configuring desktop plugins, seen in :numref:`Figure %s <luminadesktoppluginmenu1>`.
-Click the :guilabel:`green plus` to open a :guilabel:`Select Plugin` window.
+Click the :guilabel:`plus` to open a :guilabel:`Select Plugin` window.
 The user can choose between the available plugins by opening the drop-down menu and clicking the desired plugin.
-Once a plugin has been selected, it will appear in the :guilabel:`Embedded Utilities` window.
+Once a plugin is chosen, it appears in the :guilabel:`Embedded Utilities` window.

 The :guilabel:`Display Desktop Folder Contents` option is used to display each item stored in :file:`~/Desktop` as an icon on the desktop.
-By default, this option is selected as its box is black.
-De-select this option and click :guilabel:`Save Changes` to remove the icons for the contents of :file:`~/Desktop` from the desktop.
+By default, this option is selected.
+Click this option then :guilabel:`Save` to remove the icons for the contents of :file:`~/Desktop` from the desktop.
 To define a smaller area on the desktop for displaying icons, use the :ref:`Desktop Icons View` plugin.

-Once all the desired plugins have been added, click :guilabel:`Save` in the upper right section.
-The menu will automatically save and implement any changes to the desktop plugins.
+Once all desired plugins are added, click :guilabel:`Save` in the upper right section.
+The menu automatically implements any changes to the desktop plugins.

 There are numerous plugins in the desktop category, listed in alphabetical order.